avniproject/avni-website/src/pages/blog/2022-03-17-avni-release-announcement.md

 ---------------------------------------------------------------------------

 ### Grouped form elements
 Inline form groups are groups of form elements that show up together.
-They are useful for showing groups of questions for male/female etc.
+They are useful for showing groups of questions for males/females etc.
+Group options are displayed in a grid which makes the data entry and readability of the related questions easier.

 ![](/img/features/QuestionGroup-AD.png)